“The real cost is always more than the money you shell out.” Jeff Nichols

 Craft breweries have many options when it comes to owning or leasing kegs.
 Options are good but too many choices can be overwhelming.

 In this article, we’ll dig into the details of owning, leasing and pay-per-fill plans.
-We’ll look at the costs and review how each arrangement works.so that you can reduce this expense and make the best decision for your brewery.
+We’ll look at hypothetical costs and review how each arrangement works.so that you can reduce this expense and make the best decision for your brewery.

 - The True Cost of Kegs: Hard Costs and Soft Costs

 - Keg Leases: Low Capital Up Front, but You Never Stop Paying

 - Pay Per Fill: Sharing Kegs with Other Breweries

 - Keg Purchases: Stainless Steel or PET One-Way Kegs?